 Keep an eye on our events for lambing and shearing updates.

 You can spot these striking black and white goats across the farm.
-Don’t forget to pick up a bag of food from the kiosk to feed them.

 Keep an eye on our events and social media for kidding updates.

-We have a small herd of beautiful Golden Guernsey Goats, Dad Dougie, mum’s Sunflower and Nutmeg with their three kids, Alfonso, Aladdin and Alexios as well as new comer Strawberry.
-Like our Bagot goats, they too are a rare breed and we hope to Kid Strawberry in the new breeding season, as a first time mum to help increase the Guernsey numbers.
+Like our Bagot goats, they too are a rare breed and we hope to kid Strawberry in the new breeding season to help increase the Guernsey numbers.

-These goats can be recognized by their luscious golden locks adorning their back and legs, the longer the hair the more attractive they are, they are also known for the best production of milk.
+These goats can be recognized by their luscious golden locks adorning their back and legs, the longer the hair the more attractive they are.
+They are also known for the best production of milk!

 Grab some food from the kiosk entrance to feed them, they are a super gentle breed and love a good chin scratch.